Shuaib-web/Regex-Tutorial/README.md

 ### Character Classes

 A character class defines a set of characters, any one of which can occur in an input string for a match to succeed the regular expression language in

+### Bracket Expressions

+A bracket expression (an expression enclosed in square brackets, "[]" ) is an RE that shall match a specific set of single characters, and may match a specific set of multi-character collating elements, based on the non-empty set of list expressions contained in the bracket expression.

 ## Author